Hiking, Waterfalls and Rappelling in San Cristobal Canyon

 Orientation & Some History

 Located in between Aibonito and Barranquitas, the San Cristóbal Canyon is the deepest canyon in all of the Antilles Islands.
-It is a naturally occuring split in the central mountain range called the Central Cordillera.
+It is a naturally occurring split in the central mountain range called the Central Cordillera.
 The Río Usabón runs through the bottom of the canyon, some 500 feet below the surrounding area, cascading over rocks in a number of places.

 San Cristobal Canyon